taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Alibaba Functions
 - Oracle Functions

+NOTE If you’re not careful, FaaS-based platforms can lock your code into a cloud vendor platform because your code is deployed to a vendor-specific runtime engine.
+With a FaaS-based model, you might be writing your service using a general programming language (Java, Python, JavaScript, and so on), but you’re still tying yourself to the underlying vendor’s APIs and runtime engine that your function will be deployed to.

+### Artificial intelligence as a Service (AIaaS)

+> Artificial Intelligence as a Service (AIaaS) is the third party offering of artificial intelligence (AI) outsourcing.
+AI as a service allows individuals and companies to experiment with AI for various purposes without large initial investment and with lower risk.

 ### Software as a service (SaaS)

 > Software as a service (or SaaS) is a way of delivering applications over the Internet—as a service.
 Instead of installing and maintaining software, you simply access it via the Internet, freeing yourself from complex software and hardware management.